xz0127/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** If you accidentally mistyped a command and executed it, you can follow the 3 simple steps below:<br>
+:bulb: **Tip:** You can use this feature together with `undo` command to correct a wrongly executed command.
+The steps below illustrate how this correction can be done:<br>

 1. Use the `undo` command to first reverse the previous command execution.<br>

 2. Next, use the <kbd>↑</kbd> arrow key in the command box to retrieve the original command.<br>

-3. You can then correct the original command and execute it by pressing the <kbd>Enter</kbd> key.<br>
+3. You can then edit the original command and execute it by pressing the <kbd>Enter</kbd> key.<br>

 <br>
 With this feature, it saves you the hassle of having to retype the whole command again!